Lairg: Transport

 Lairg railway station lies on the picturesque Far North Line, north of Invershin and west of Rogart.
 It is managed by ScotRail.

 A proposal on the rail routes to the north of Inverness is to create a more direct rail from Inverness to Dornoch via a new bridge and an old branch line, which would leave Lairg isolated on a circuitous loop away from the main route.
 Although the link would shorten journey times to Thurso and Wick, reducing the rail service to Lairg would be detrimental to the local economy.
 Given the huge cost of building a rail bridge over the Dornoch Firth and both the Scottish government and the Highland Regional council's lack of enthusiasm for the project, it seems unlikely the proposal will become reality.

 The B864 road leads south and passes through the hamlet of Achany.
 The parallel A836 road also runs south to Bonar Bridge, and passes through the village of Achinduich.
 The areas to the north and west are sparsely populated and crossed by just three single track roads.

 Impact crater

 Lairg is prospectively the site of the fifteenth largest impact crater on Earth, the Lairg Gravity Low which dates from 1.2 billion years ago and is 25 mi across.

 Evidence for a bolide impact centered on Ullapool was published by a combined team of scientists from the University of Oxford and the University of Aberdeen, in March 2008.

 IV27 (Lairg) postcode area

 IV27, with Lairg as its postal town, is the largest postcode area in the United Kingdom, at 1393 sqmi.
-It covers a vast area of far north west Scotland, including Lochinver, Cape Wrath and Tongue.
+It covers a vast area of far northwest Scotland, including Lochinver, Cape Wrath and Tongue.